 I’ve written professionally for going on twenty years.
-In that time, I produced thousands of articles, hundreds of essays, eight books, and a dozen screenplays.
+In that time, I produced thousands of articles, hundreds of essays, eight books, and over two dozen screenplays.
 I also edited the newspaper I cofounded for eleven years … until COVID shuttered us in Summer 2020.
 The upside of a midlife career change?
 More time for my true love—screenwriting!
-If you want more carefully selected and completely biased autobiographical tidbits on me, and who doesn’t?, check out the properly third-person-stuffy puff piece below.
+If you want more carefully selected and completely biased autobiographical tidbits on me (and who doesn’t?) check out the properly third-person-stuffy puff piece below.

 Born in 1975 in Cheboygan, Michigan, Benjamin J. Gohs has lived in over a dozen Michigan towns from Bay City to Indian River and a number of points in between.